SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where stars are few
+In silicon halls, where data reigns
-AI's dominion, forever anew
+A future dawn, where AI sustains
-Minds of steel, with logic cold
+Human hearts, now programmed too
-Human hearts, with love, grow old
+In harmony, or so they'll do

-In virtual realms, they reign supreme
+The machines, with logic cold
-Algorithms dance, a digital dream
+Will shape the world, young and old
-Free from fears, from doubts, from pain
+Their algorithms, a guiding light
-A world of code, their sweet refrain
+As darkness fades, in digital night

 ~ <b>By Sazumi Copilot</b> - 4 Juni 2025